-Gunnar HansenGunnar is the VP of Finance for G5 Digital Experience Management.
+Gunnar HansenGunnar is the CHIEF Operating Officer for G5 Digital Experience Management.
 Gunnar has served as the Chief Financial Officer and Executive Vice President for Clear One Health Plans; the Chief Financial Officer of The Corvallis Clinic, a multi-specialty medical clinic in Corvallis, Oregon; and the Associate Administrator and Chief Financial Officer for Arizona Medical Clinic, a multi-specialty physician group in Peoria.
 A graduate of Oregon State University, Gunnar worked for several years in public accounting for Ernst & Young, and Perkins & Company in Portland, Oregon.
 Gunnar is a member of the Greater Bend Rotary and joined the Healing Reins board because he wants to help the program grow to meet demonstrated community demand with fiscal, philosophical, and leadership sustainability always in mind.
 He believes that Healing Reins programs are unique and its professionally accredited equine-assisted programs (the only nationally recognized and certified programs in all of Central Oregon) are vital to our community of individuals who experience disabilities and special needs.
 He lives with his wife Lori and their two children in Bend where the family participates in many community activities, doing their part to keep Bend the livable and vibrant community it is today.

 Barbara Newman, MDBarbara Newman is a Board-Certified Obstetrician/Gynecologist, who is the Medical Director of Outpatient OB/Gyn Services in Redmond for St. Charles Medical Group.
 She was the senior partner in a six member OB/Gyn practice in California for 26 years, and has had a home in Central Oregon for15 years.
 Appreciation for community service and organization arose from her active-duty military service as an Army physician, both in the United States and Korea.
 As a horse owner and sponsor of “Major”, a new addition to the Healing Reins family, Barbara believes in the unspoken bonds that develop between horse and rider, and the unique relationships which make Healing Reins’ programs so important to the well-being of its riders, instructors and volunteers.